 What training have staff supporting children with special educational needs had?

 At Southglade Primary and Nursery School we have undertaken a wide variety of SEND training both as whole staff and as individuals.
 This has included autism training, Dyslexia training and speech, language and communication training.
 We aim to keep all school staff up-to-date with relevant training and developments in teaching practice in relation to the needs of children with SEND.

 The SENCo attends Network meetings to update and revise developments in SEND and Inclusion.
 The SENCo also attends where possible, the annual SEND conference organised by the Local Authority.
-Teachers, teaching assistants and special needs assistants receive ongoing training which is identified through performance management, developmental observations and learning walks.
+Teachers, teaching assistants, learning mentors and special needs assistants receive ongoing training which is identified through performance management, developmental observations and learning walks.
 Our SEND team have a range of expertise including Makaton, BSL, Autism, ADHD, Dyslexia, Attachment and Trauma.